-Through the end of January and early February, I’ve been working on a large (for me) 70 cm square oil painting on canvas which I have titled Sunlit shore.
+Through the end of January and early February, I’ve been working on a large (for me) 70 cm square seascape oil painting on canvas which I have titled Sunlit shore.

-Sunlit shore is a semi-abstract oil painting based on studies and recollections of the seashore on Ross sands, near Lindisfarne on the Northumberland coast (due to travel restrictions, I am unable to work in my usual way for the moment).
+Introducing a semi-abstract oil painting based on studies and recollections of the seashore on Ross sands, near Lindisfarne on the Northumberland coast (due to travel restrictions, I am unable to work in my usual way for the moment).

 So you will find this oil is more abstract than my usual style of painting in oils — which balances my seeing and visual experiences from life with abstraction and the creative process of painting.

 With Sunlit shore, I’ve focused on communicating the wonderfully evocative sunlight and sense of movement you find over the seashore.
 I’ve used the speed and texture of brushstroke to express the light over the clouds and the shallow shore from the sandy beach.
 You can see the ever-changing movement and counter-movements of clouds through interrelated shapes.
 They overlap, morph and merge within a universal direction of brushstrokes over the space of the canvas.